 According to CoinTelegraph, one cryptocurrency payment company alone recorded over $1 billion in Bitcoin transactions last year.
 And that’s just the beginning of crypto’s entrance into retail.
 Flexa, a payment processing startup, has made it possible for a host of new players to begin accepting Bitcoin as payment this year.
 Notable names on Flexa’s list of partners include Starbucks, Whole Foods, Nordstrom, and Lowes.
 With these organizations moving to accept Bitcoin, it will only be a matter of time before their competitors begin to follow suit.
 As a result, most major retailers are expected to add some form of cryptocurrency payment services to their options in the next couple of decades.
 Many businesses have already found success with Bitcoin as a payment option, though the shift has occurred mostly under the radar.
 Microsoft, Overstock.com, Dish, and CheapAir have already quietly begun to accept Bitcoin as payment without any issues.
 With so many big names already moving to accept Bitcoin, widespread adoption among retailers should occur in the next few years, leaving it up to consumers to choose the most convenient and efficient payment option.

 Accessible Financial Services

-Whether or not you invest in cryptocurrency or even support decentralized currency, widespread adoption appears to be on the horizon.
-Crypto is helping to revolutionize retail, saving and investing for people around the world.
+Whether or not you invest in cryptocurrency or even support the decentralized currency, widespread adoption appears to be on the horizon.
+Crypto is helping to revolutionize retail, saving, and investing for people around the world.
 We just hope you get in on the action before everyone else.